 When rats live in your home, they’ll cause a mess with their droppings.
 They tend to stay in hiding, so they’re likely to poop in isolated locations.

 It may take several days or even weeks before you discover rat droppings.
-In most cases, people realize that they have a rodent problem when the droppings accumulate and start stinking up their homes.
+Most people realize they have a rodent problem when the droppings accumulate and start stinking up their homes.

 If you suddenly notice a strong, unpleasant smell, look for other signs of a rat infestation.
 Make sure to check rat-prone areas, such as:

-You will most likely find rat droppings in these locations.
-Of course, rat and mouse dropping are often confused.
+You will find rat droppings in these locations.
+Of course, rat and mouse droppings are often confused.

 Urine